kubeshop/botkube-docs/docs/installation/slack/socket-slack.md

 - Access to Kubernetes cluster
 - Slack Workspace admin access

-## Install Socket Slack App in Your Slack workspace
+## Install app for Socket Slack in Your Slack workspace

 Botkube uses interactive messaging to provide better experience.
-Interactive messaging needs a Slack App with Socket Mode enabled and currently this is not suitable for Slack App Directory listing.
-For this reason, you need to create a Slack App in your own Slack workspace and use it for Botkube deployment.
+Interactive messaging needs an app for Slack with Socket Mode enabled and currently this is not suitable for Slack App Directory listing.
+For this reason, you need to create an app for Slack in your own Slack workspace and use it for Botkube deployment.

 :::warning
-**Multi-cluster caveat:** The architecture of socket-based Slack apps has a limitation on the routing of executor commands.
-If you would like to use [Botkube executors](../../configuration/executor/index.md) (e.g. kubectl commands) and have multiple Kubernetes clusters, you need to create and install a Botkube Slack app for each cluster.
+**Multi-cluster caveat:** The architecture of socket-based apps for Slack has a limitation on the routing of executor commands.
+If you would like to use [Botkube executors](../../configuration/executor/index.md) (e.g. kubectl commands) and have multiple Kubernetes clusters, you need to create and install a Botkube App for Slack for each cluster.
 This is required so that the Slack to Botkube connections go to the right place.
 We recommend you set the name of each app to reflect the cluster it will connect to in the next steps.

-To learn more about the Slack Socket API limitation, see the [comment](https://github.com/slackapi/bolt-js/issues/1263#issuecomment-1006372826) in the official Slack bot framework repository.
+To learn more about the Slack Socket API limitation, see the [comment](https://github.com/slackapi/bolt-js/issues/1263#issuecomment-1006372826) in the official bot for Slack framework repository.

 The [Botkube Cloud App for Slack](#botkube-cloud-slack-app) does not have this limitation.
 :::

-Follow the steps below to create and install Botkube Slack app to your Slack workspace.
+Follow the steps below to create and install Botkube App for Slack to your Slack workspace.

-### Create Slack app
+### Create app for Slack

 1. Go to [Slack App console](https://api.slack.com/apps) to create an application.
 1. Click **Create New App** and select **From an app manifest** in the popup to create application from manifest.